Kapps/PoEWhisperNotifier/README.md

 Getting Started
 ==================
-1. Download and run the compiled version using the link at the bottom.
+1. Download and run the [compiled version](https://github.com/Kapps/PoEWhisperNotifier/releases/latest).
-2. Make sure the Log Path selected is valid (the default path is fine if you did not change where PoE is installed to).
+2. Make sure the Log Path selected is valid (does not have a red background).
+The default value should work if you did not change where PoE is installed to, or if you run the program while PoE is already running.
-3. Press Start (you may wish to enable Auto-Start in settings to skip this step in the future).
+3. Press Start, if not already started.

 The default settings will play a sound and show a Windows notification if you receive a whisper while PoE is minimized.
-For sending notifications to your phone, using PushBullet is highly recommended over SMTP.
+For sending notifications to your phone, using PushBullet is highly recommended.
+If you do not have a mobile device that supports PushBullet, you may use SMTP to send emails / texts.

 Phone Notifications (PushBullet)
 ==================
-1. Go to http://pushbullet.com and sign in with your Google account.
+1. Go to http://pushbullet.com and sign in with your Google or Facebook account.
 2. Go to http://pushbullet.com/account and copy that access token.
 3. Go into the Configure PushBullet settings item in the program and paste in the access token.
-4. Make sure Enable PushBullet Notifications is checked.
+4. Make sure that Enable PushBullet Notifications is checked.

 Download
 ==================
-You can download the program from the latest [release page](https://github.com/Kapps/PoEWhisperNotifier/releases/latest).
+You can download the latest version of the program from the [release page](https://github.com/Kapps/PoEWhisperNotifier/releases/latest).